zaidongy/sn-notes/Knowledge 2019 Notes.md

 - `https://developer.servicenow.com/blog.do`
 - `blog.do` is a processesor in the platform
 - Uses VFS!
-Virtual File System, speaker said he will post the implementation on the SN store which is super useful because SN doesn't have a file system
+Virtual File System, speaker said he will post the implementation on the SN store which is super useful because SN doesn't have a native file system
 - Pipeline
   1. Write articles in markdown
   2. Compile articles into static html sites via hugo (node package)